v1shay/sift/README.md

 ---

-Sift is a visual interface for exploring open-source repositories through semantic structure, not just keyword search.
+Sift is a visual interface for exploring open-source repositories with sub-5ms retrieval and 1→N indexing.

-It turns GitHub into a living graph of projects, languages, domains, and similarity clusters so you can find repositories worth using and contributing to.
+It turns GitHub into a living graph of projects, languages, domains, and similarity clusters with PR-level resolution to find your next contribution easily.

 </div>